Dilipkumar Roy: Embracing the Cosmic Soul

 Whereas the very ancient Indian tradition of lieder-like lyrics, passing through the 9th century carya-pada songs, admitted and encouraged the tana (improvised musical phrases), Tagore, who had composed more than 2000 lyrics, wanted to individualise his compositions in the European way and protect their execution according to an authorised notation.
-An expert of the tana and phrase-variations, Roy had argued and obtained Tagore's permission to interpret the latter's songs as he wished.
+An expert of the tana and phrase-variations, Roy had sought and obtained Tagore's permission to interpret the latter's songs as he wished.
 Composing songs in Sanskrit, Bengali, Hindi and English, keeping intact some popular or classical melodies even from Russian, German, Italian or French music, he had the rare facility of passing from one language to another, while interpreting them.

 Among the paramount contributions of Roy, is an Indian type of opera, based on the traditional model of the kirtana: this involves an emotional catharsis through a succession of modal and rhythmic patterns, compatible with the classical schools of Indian dance.
 After a long discussion with Tagore on the subtleties of Bengali prosody, Roy saw the aged poet dedicating him the former's study on the subject, chhanda.
 Requested by the University of Calcutta, Roy himself also wrote a treatise on the subject, chhandasiki.
 In one of his letters to Roy, the poet admitted : "I have a sincere affection for you.
 My heart is attracted by your unmixed truthfulness and frankness."